Toyota Australia: Altona plant

-The Altona plant was the Toyota Australia manufacturing facility that operated in the Melbourne suburb of Altona.
+The Toyota Australia Altona Plant manufacturing facility operated in the Melbourne suburb of Altona.
 It opened in 1994, replacing the previous Port Melbourne site, but closed in 2017.
 The plant produced the Camry and Aurion for sale locally in Australasia and for export to the Middle East, as well as the Corolla until the switch to the fully imported 8th Generation.
 Until the early 2000s, export to East and Southeast Asia also occurred.
 The plant also manufactured the Avalon between 2000 and 2005.

 In December 2009, full-scale production of the new Australian Camry Hybrid commenced.
-On 11 December 2009, manufacture of the first locally-made Camry Hybrid was completed and revealed to the public, writing a new page in the history of the Australian automotive industry.
+On 11 December 2009, manufacture of the first locally made Camry Hybrid was completed and revealed to the public, writing a new page in the history of the Australian automotive industry.

 In April 2012, Toyota retrenched 350 workers.
 Toyota received criticism for the manner in which the process was carried out; for example, deploying security guards to escort sacked staff.

 The plant closed on 3 October 2017, marking the end of Toyota's automobile manufacturing in Australia.

 In March 2019, Toyota announced plans to build a Hydrogen Centre at Altona partly funded by the Australian Renewable Energy Agency (ARENA) with existing infrastructure to be repurposed.
-The Hydrogen Centre was commissioned on 29 March 2021 and incorporates a commercial-grade hydrogen production, storage and refuelling facility together with a education centre and a service facility for a Toyota Mirai fuel cell electric vehicle (FCEV) demonstration fleet.
+The Hydrogen Centre was commissioned on 29 March 2021 and incorporates a commercial-grade hydrogen production, storage and refuelling facility together with an education centre and a service facility for a Toyota Mirai fuel cell electric vehicle (FCEV) demonstration fleet.
 The facility has the capacity to produce up to 80kg of hydrogen per day by electrolysis of water with a 200kW electrolyser using electricity from a 87kW solar panel, a 100kW battery storage or from the power grid.
 The hydrogen refuelling station will be the first to be made available to the public in Victoria.
 The Centre also has a 30kW fuel cell to convert the stored hydrogen into electricity for backup power and to feed into the mains grid.
 The education centre had earlier been completed in April 2020.

 The centre will support the newly imported second generation Toyota Mirai released in Australia in April 2021 with an initial allocation of 20 vehicles for organizations and business.
 Toyota previously imported 10 first generation Mirai that were used in a loan program between 2018 and 2019 with a portable refuelling station developed in 2016 that was transportable on a Hino 700 truck to refuel the Mirai.